charlesoft/ReadingList_RailsAPI/README.md

 end
 ```

-This test is going to do a http get request to the `/book` route, accessing the `BooksController` and `Index` action.
+This test is going to do a http get request to the `/book` route, accessing the `BooksController` and the `Index` action.
 Then, it is going to check all assertions.
 All assertions being true, the test passes.

 ### Run tests